vignesh191/news-agent/README.md

 ## 🏗️ Architecture

-The package is organized into focused modules with logical subdirectories:
+The package is organized into focused modules with a clean, flat structure:

 ```
-newsagent/
+news-agent/
 ├── __init__.py          # Package interface and main exports
 ├── client.py            # Client interface and convenience functions
 ├── core.py              # Main NewsAPI orchestration class